haydenbr/rfd/text/rfd1/README.md

 ## Alternatives

-[ADRs (Architecture Decision Records)](https://github.com/joelparkerhenderson/architecture_decision_record/blob/master/adr_template_by_michael_nygard.md) were also suggested as a format for documentating these kinds of conversations.
-Personally, I'm not a huge fan of the ADR format because it seems a little more rigid in it's strucutre and more tailored to recording a past decision rather than fostering conversation on an idea.
+[ADRs (Architecture Decision Records)](https://github.com/joelparkerhenderson/architecture_decision_record/blob/master/adr_template_by_michael_nygard.md) were also suggested as a format for documenting these kinds of conversations.
+Personally, I'm not a huge fan of the ADR format because it seems a little more rigid in it's structure and more tailored to recording a past decision rather than fostering conversation on an idea.
 I could be wrong though, and ADRs could very likely be adapted to encourage open discussion.

 As a developer, I like using git, but there may be technical, non-developers (think product managers or customer success folks) who need to be a part of RFD conversations.
 If this is true, I would hate for git to exclude them from these conversations and we miss out on their feedback, in which case something like Confluence might be a better medium for RFDs.
-PRs allow for a more nuanced discussion process, but if Confluence invites more exposure, then maybe that's an acceptalbe trade-off.
+PRs allow for a more nuanced discussion process, but if Confluence invites more exposure, then maybe that's an acceptable trade-off.

 And in an exciting turn of events, it turns out that we might use Notion as an organization at some point.
 That would be really exciting and Notion could be a nice medium for RFDs.
 In the near future, that might be a thing.